1677 Construction Programme

-Design and Specifications
+Design and specifications

 The design was to initiate standardisation in the ships to include the mast structures, rigging to stabilise the masts, and the sail plans.
 Included in this standardisation were the ordnance carried and crew size.
 The dimensions of the ships were to a standardised formula, though individual shipbuilders were still allowed to tweak the designs of individual ships.
-The standardised dimensions were for a gundeck of 150 ft 0 in with a keel (length for tonnage calculation) of 121 ft 0 in with a breadth of 39 ft 8 in and a depth of hold on 17 ft 0 in to obtain a builder’s measure tonnage of 1,012 65/94 tons.
+The standardised dimensions were for a gundeck of 150 ft 0 in with a keel (length for tonnage calculation) of 121 ft 0 in with a breadth of 39 ft 8 in and a depth of hold on 17 ft 0 in to obtain a builder's measure tonnage of 1,012 65/94 tons.

 The vessels were to have twenty-six gunports on both the lower and upper decks split evenly at thirteen per deck per side.
 Three vessels (Lenox, Hampton Court, and Captain) were initially to be completed with only twelve-gunports on the upper deck per side.
-The initial gun establishment would be for 70 guns in wartime and 62 guns for peacetime consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck, twenty-six 12-pounder guns (32 cwt, 9 ft) on the upper deck, ten sakers (16 cwt, 7 ft) on the quarterdeck and four sakers (16 cwt, 7 ft) on the foc’x’le with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse.
+The initial gun establishment would be for 70 guns in wartime and 62 guns for peacetime consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck, twenty-six 12-pounder guns (32 cwt, 9 ft) on the upper deck, ten sakers (16 cwt, 7 ft) on the quarterdeck and four sakers (16 cwt, 7 ft) on the foc's'le with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse.